OscarBataille/Bostadeur/README.md

 2. ...

 # Add a provider/ residence owner
-1. Create a class that extends App\Provider (like BalticgruppenProvider or DiosProvider).
+1. Create a class that extends the abstract class App\Provider\Provider (like BalticgruppenProvider or DiosProvider).
 That class needs to implement the method getAvailableEntries().
 That method will be called on each loop execution.
 ```php
 ...
 public function getAvailableEntries(): ProviderResult